The Story

 2025: Led Llama 4 post-training data decontamination, improving spend efficiency and model reliability by identifying and removing test-set-similar data using SONAR embeddings.

-2025: Built the data foundation for the next iteration of MovieGen, Meta’s video generation model, leveraging ViCLIP and the Perception Encoder to define and operationalize video data quality.
-Partnered across research and product teams to steer data curation toward balanced, high-quality pre-training datasets.
+2025: Built the data foundation for the next iteration of MovieGen, Meta's video generation model.
+Used ViCLIP and the Perception Encoder to define and measure video data quality.
+Worked across research and product teams to build balanced, high-quality pre-training datasets.
 Read the paper.

 Now